Ellon Castle: Old Castle

 Land known as the Hill of Ardgith was sold by Isobel Moffat to Thomas Kennedy in 1413.
 Kennedy – sometimes spelt as Kynidy – had been appointed as hereditary Constable of Aberdeen by the Duke of Albany in appreciation for his actions during the Battle of Harlaw.
 A fortification was constructed at some point after the purchase date of the land and before 1500; originally known as the Fortalice of Ardgith, the castle was likely built by the Kennedy of Kermuck – sometimes recorded as Kinmuck – family and was used as their family seat.
 According to the archaeology historian W. Douglas Simpson the basement vault dates to the 15th century and pre-dates any later remains.
 The castle was reconstructed in the late 16th century that, according to Simpson, was undertaken by the masons John and Thomas Leiper, who were also responsible for work at nearby Tolquhon Castle, the House of Schivas and Castle Fraser.

 A stone bearing the Kennedy arms is set into the ruins.
 Dated 1635, the marriage stone pictures a shield and bears the initials G. K.

 Later history

-In 1706 the site was acquired by Baillie James Gordon, who sold it in 1752 to the Earl Of Aberdeen.
-He extended the castle to a U-shaped plan and allowed one of his mistresses to live there with their son Alexander.
+In 1706 the site was acquired by Baillie James Gordon, who sold it in 1752 to the Earl of Aberdeen, who extended the castle to a U-shaped plan and allowed one of his mistresses to live there with their son, Alexander Gordon.
+After Gordon's death in 1873, the house passed to his son George, a retired diplomat, who lived there with his German wife Emy until moving to the continent in the 1880s.

 The castle was later demolished and replaced by a mansion house, itself demolished in 1927.
 Today only the stable block bears the name.